Serathium/CAOI-STUDIES-RE-DONE-/Notes/Basic-Concepts.md

 ## High-level

-Many high-level instruction for one machine instruction.
+One high-level instruction for many machine instructions.

 # Instruction Format